 Elbow olecranon bursitis

 Olecranon bursitis describes inflammation to the bursa on the back of the elbow called the olecranon bursa.
-Bursae are small pillows to cushion soft tissues as they go over hard tissues such as bone.
+Bursae are small fluid pillows to cushion soft tissues as they go over hard tissues such as bone.
 They reduce friction and allow things to move freely over one and other.